Simulating the Power of Statistical Tests: A Collection of R Examples: Introduction

 \subsection{Statistical power and inference from statistical tests}

 Classical (also called frequentist, as an alternative to Bayesian) statistics provides a framework for deciding between two hypotheses about one or more unknown parameters of a model that generated the data \citep{NeymanPearson33}.
 The null hypothesis (H$_0$) has to be specific such that the data-generating model is fully specified or only depends on quantities that can be estimated from the data.
-For a binomial model, an example would be H$_0$: $\pi = \frac{2}{3}$.
+For example, in a binomial model the success probability is fixed to, say, H$_0$: $\pi = \frac{2}{3}$.
 The alternative hypothesis (H$_1$) is the logical opposite of H$_0$, for example $\pi \neq \frac{2}{3}$.
 Since the true parameter value is unknown, the decision can either be correct or wrong.
 Choosing H$_1$ when H$_0$ is true is called a type~I error, its probability $\alpha$ is usually set to $0.05$.
 Choosing H$_0$ when H$_1$ is true is a type~II error, its probability $\beta$ is often set to be $0.2$ or lower.

 In order to decide between H$_0$ and H$_1$, data will be collected and the test statistic and its p-value calculated.
 The p-value is the probability of obtaining a test statistic that signals a deviation from H$_0$ at least as extreme as that observed in the experiment, given H$_0$ is true and its underlying model holds.
 The decision rule is that if a test is significant so that its p-value is smaller than $\alpha$, then H$_1$ is chosen, else H$_0$ is retained.